USP Verified

 Common misconceptions

 - “USP” on an ingredient is not USP Verified.
-Ingredient suppliers often state that a raw material meets USP-NF specifications.
-That is a chemistry standard for the ingredient, not finished-product certification.
-Only the gold USP Verified seal on the bottle indicates the programme covered here.
+Ingredient sellers often say a raw material meets USP-NF specs.
+That is a chemistry rule for the ingredient.
+It is not a check of the finished product.
+Only the gold USP Verified seal on the bottle means the program here.

 - USP Verified does not mean FDA-approved.
-The FDA does not approve dietary supplements before sale.
-USP verification is a voluntary, independent assurance — it is stricter than the legal baseline, not equivalent to drug approval.
+The FDA does not approve supplements before sale.
+USP runs a voluntary, outside check.
+It is stricter than the legal floor.
+It is not the same as drug approval.